 On this page

-If you have mounting debts and are juggling your cash and then it is time to look at ways to improve your cash flow and get back on track.
+If your debts are mounting debts and you're juggling your cash – it's time to look at ways to improve your cash flow and get back on track..

-- prepare weekly cash flow forecasts to understand what has to be paid – and when it's due to be paid
+- preparing weekly cash flow forecasts to understand what has to be paid – and when it's due to be paid

-- have solid procedures in place for collecting outstanding debts from customers – and stick to them!
+- having solid procedures in place for collecting outstanding debts from customers – and stick to them

-- talk to your bank about putting a temporary loan in place, such as an overdraft.
+- talking to your bank about putting a temporary loan in place – such as an overdraft.

-If your profit is reducing then your business could be on a slow downward spiral.
-You need to monitor profit and identify issues regularly.
+If your profit is reducing – your business could be on a slow downward spiral.

 - gross and net margins – check your stock prices and on costs and review expenses regularly to ensure that you are passing on any increases to your customers if possible

-- if you are offering discounts, then your profit will be impacted.
-Look for alternative ways to offer extras to your customers such as after sales service or discounts for volume based sales
+- if you're offering discounts, your profit will be impacted – look for alternative ways to offer extras to your customers, such as after sales service or discounts for volume based sales

-- review the productivity of your staff and your rosters.
-If you have staff that are sitting idle then this will impact profit.
-Make sure all staff are fully employed during their rosters.
+- review the productivity of your staff and your rosters – make sure all of your staff are fully employed during their rosters.

-If you don't have access to finance when you need it, this could be the start of the end.
-Having a finance facility in place that is available when things get tight is a favourable contingency plan.
-So you should look at:
+If you don't have access to finance when you need it – this could be the start of the end of your business.

 - obtaining a finance facility when the business is showing good profit and cash flow

-- develop a good relationship with your bank and keep them informed on how the business is going, so that if you need to approach them for finance they will be well informed on your business operations which may assist in obtaining finance
+- developing a good relationship with your bank and keep them informed on how the business is going – so that if you need to approach them for finance they'll l be well informed on your business operations which may assist in obtaining finance

 - extending supplier terms – these are effectively an interest free loan

-- have a recruitment plan in place that outlines the attributes that your staff need to meet, such as any qualifications, flexible to working hours, team player etc. and spend extra time at this point to ensure that you employ the right staff
+- having a recruitment plan in place that outlines the attributes your staff need to meet, such as any qualifications, flexible to working hours, being a team player – invest some of your extra time at this point to ensure you employ the right staff for your business

-- be an employer of choice – provide great support and training to your staff and the word will get around
+- being an employer of choice – provide great support and training to your staff and the word will get around

-- involve staff in managing the business – you will get more commitment when your staff have had a say
+- involving staff in managing the business – you'll get more commitment when your staff have a say

-- ensure that the culture within the business provides the rewards staff are looking for.
+- making sure the culture within your business provides the types of rewards your staff are looking for.

-Cash flow forecast will help you monitor the cash position of your business and this should be prepared at least monthly.
-However, weekly will show you each week what payments need to be made and where the money is coming from.
+A cash flow forecast monitors the cash position of your business, and this should be prepared at least monthly – doing weekly forecasts will show you what payments need to be made, and where the money is coming from.

-- update your financial management training – there are a number of seminars that you can attend to help you understand your numbers more.
+- Update your financial management training – there are a number of seminars and workshops you can attend to help you better understand your figures.